Alex-l-r/LargeImageViewer/README.md

 # Large Image Viewer

 A simple, high-performance viewer for very large images using OpenSeadragon's Deep Zoom technology.
+Initially conceived to inspect full wafer images in semiconductor fabrication processes but should fit many other applications.

 ## Features